E. Honda: Appearances

 Honda returns for Street Fighter IV, which is set shortly after the events of the second World Warrior Tournament.
 His goals have not changed, as his bio states that he is fighting to promote the technique of sumo.
 To this end, he goes on a world tour.
 It is revealed that he is a haridashi-yokozuna (effectively meaning that he is of yokozuna level skill and achievement, but has yet to be officially promoted).
 His rival fight is against El Fuerte, after which the two share a meal.
 Honda returns in the fourth season of Street Fighter V, having reopened the Honda Sento bathhouse and working to keep its guests happy.

-Honda has made several appearances outside of the main Street Fighter franchise.
-SNK vs. Capcom continues his Street Fighter II storyline, as he strives to prove the strength of sumo to the world.
-He mentions his disciples in his ending, placing this version of him closer to his SFII counterpart in terms of continuity.
-Marvel vs. Capcom features a stage titled "Honda's Bath House", however, this version appears drastically different from its Street Fighter II counterpart.
-Honda makes a cameo appearance in Super Gem Fighter Mini Mix, in the bar stage, sitting next to Cammy and being served by Dee Jay.
+In Street Fighter 6, Honda opens a sumo-themed chanko restaurant called Chanko House Edomon in Metro City, which proves to be successful, thanks to Manon's suggestion.
+Prior to open his restaurant outside Japan, Honda had a small friendly sumo match with Ryu, and have since been keeping in touch with him.